-The phrase “human rights” may be used in an abstract and philosophical sense, either as denoting a special category of moral claim that all humans may invoke or, more pragmatically, as the manifestation of these claims in positive law, for example, as constitutional guarantees to hold Governments accountable under national legal processes.
+The phrase “human rights” may be used in an abstract and philosophical sense, either as denoting a special category of the moral claim that all humans may invoke or, more pragmatically, as the manifestation of these claims in positive law, for example, as constitutional guarantees to hold Governments accountable under national legal processes.
 While the first understanding of the phrase may be referred to as “human rights”, the second is described herein as “human rights law” and, International Law on Human Rights is what it amounts to when dealing at international level.

 International human rights law lays down obligations which States are bound to respect.
 By becoming parties to international treaties, States assume obligations and duties under international law to respect, to protect and to fulfill human rights.
 The obligation to respect means that States must refrain from interfering with or curtailing the enjoyment of human rights.
 The obligation to protect requires States to protect individuals and groups against human rights abuses.
-The obligation to fulfill means that States must take positive action to facilitate the enjoyment of basic human rights
+The obligation to fulfil means that States must take positive action to facilitate the enjoyment of basic human rights

 All societies have grappled with human rights issues.
 Philosophers of every race and creed have for centuries been concerned with the nature of humanity, interpersonal relationships, and the position of individuals as members of groups.
 The concept of human rights did not originate from any particular part of the world.
 Arguably, all peoples of the world do not assent to the same basic values and beliefs, but what is certain is that every society has been concerned with the notion of social justice, the relationship between the individual and his/her political authorities.

 While the origin of “human rights” lies in the nature and inception of the human being itself, as articulated in all the world’s major religions and moral philosophy, “human rights law” though is a more recent phenomenon that is closely associated with the rise of the liberal democratic State.
-Whereas International Human Rights Law came into practice and prominence more lately.
+Whereas the International Human Rights Law came into practice and prominence more lately.

 Though historically limited solely to relations between States, international law has over the years been warming up to human rights.
 It has of course taken years for the International Law to change course and begin to entertain human rights but it is changing.
 The outbreak of the Second World War and the atrocities that took place during the war was the main motive for the change of attitude.
 The United Nations Declaration of Human Rights is the first authoritative international footprint on the path towards the collective affirmation by the international community for the supremacy of the human being over his man-made institutions.